 Violation of Tenant’s Privacy.

-Landlords should only enter their tenant’s property when asked or under the following conditions:
+An Arizona landlord should only enter their tenant’s property when asked or under the following conditions:

 - To inspect the unit.

-- Under a courts order.
+- Under a court order.

 - Responding to an emergency.